 8. Finally, click on the plus button to the right of the new relative selection, and add a Click command.

-9. A popup will appear.
-Choose Go to Existing Template.
-Use the dropdown to select the template that you're currently working in.
+9. A popup will appear asking you if it is a "next page" button.
+Click "Yes" which will prompt ParseHub to "Repeat the current template".
 This will let ParseHub loop through the same template and move to every page

 With all of this, ParseHub should be able to navigate through every page, to scrape all of the data you need on each.